apache/iceberg-python/mkdocs/docs/api.md

 <!-- prettier-ignore-end -->

 PyIceberg makes it easy to filter out data from a huge table and pull it into a Pandas dataframe locally.
-This will only fetch Parquet files that that might contain matching data.
+This will only fetch the relevant Parquet files for the query and apply the filter.
 This will reduce IO and therefore improve performance and reduce cost.

 ```python
 table.scan(